replikativ/replikativ/README.md

 (def uri "ws://127.0.0.1:31744")

-;; just keep it fixed here, otherwise a random uuid is created to avoid conflicts (def cdvcs-id #uuid "8e9074a1-e3b0-4c79-8765-b6537c7d0c44")
+(def cdvcs-id #uuid "8e9074a1-e3b0-4c79-8765-b6537c7d0c44")

 ;; we allow you to model the state efficiently as a reduction over function applications